takemobiteam/takemobi-test.github.io/docs/index.md

   - booking_plan_status: [choice] in {Pending, Planned} if this booking is already planned.
 - (Dan) What needs to be true of the format for us to be able to parse it?
 Is it a .json blob?
   - Does order of fields not matter?
 Just checking.
+- (Jamie) How does it work if multiple errors are applicable?
+We return only the first one?
+Or the list of all applicable?
+Is it the same for bookings vs APIs?

 ## Bookings